wdsrocha/zipzop/README.md

 ## Usage

-First, get into the environment
+First, get into the environment and install the dependencies

-`pipenv shell`
+`pipenv shell && pipenv install`

 Now, start the server